 The Trace is incredibly comfortable, provides superior power transfer to the pedals, and will last forever.
 I wore my Sidi’s for 10 YEARS before they bit the bullet.

 This is a great shoe for women who like to race.

-The Giro Sica provides an ultra-stiff carbon fiber sole covered with Vibram rubber for good traction when hike-a-biking.
-We also appreciate that the shoe comes with several sets of arch inserts so that the shoe will be comfortable for you whether you have a flat foot or a high arch.
+The Giro Sector provides an ultra-stiff carbon fiber sole covered with rubber for good traction when hike-a-biking.
+We also appreciate that the shoe has a unique breathable upper surface that provides lots of breathability.
+(Though is less ideal if you live in a wet climate).